Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-For the \(\zeta\)-function, the second option does not occur, because the slow growth of \(S(t)\) prevents extreme irregularities in the distribution of zeros. \end{principle} By ``very large'' we mean a violation of (the polynomial analogue of)~LH.
+For the \(\zeta\)-function, the second option does not occur, because the slow growth of \(S(t)\), equivalently the small error term in the zero counting function \(N(t)\), prevents extreme irregularities in the distribution of zeros. \end{principle} By ``very large'' we mean a violation of (the polynomial analogue of)~LH.

+In \hyperref[blanc]{Subsection~{\xreffont\ref{blanc}}} we will suggest that one of the claimed arguments against RH is actually an argument \emph{for} the possibility of improving bounds on the size of extreme gaps between zeros of the \(\zeta\)-function, based on bounds for the size of \(Z(t)\) and its derivatives. \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 9.4 Carrier waves and mollifiers} \typeout{************************************************} \begin{subsectionptx}{Subsection}{Carrier waves and mollifiers}{}{Carrier waves and mollifiers}{}{}{ssecMollifiers} In certain applications, variations in the size of the \(\zeta\)-function leads to inefficiencies.
+This can be addresed with a \emph{mollifier}, which is an auxiliary function designed to dampen the wild behavior of the \(\zeta\)-function.
+We use carrier waves to help understand why certain functions are effective as mollifiers.